Persons with Disabilities

 To cater for the needs of the disabled, we have made special arrangements in flat allocation and the provision of facilities.

-In allocating public housing flats, the Housing Department (HD) will take into consideration the need of persons with disabilities (PWDs) or chronic diseases and provide them with appropriate assistance.
-For the convenience of wheelchair-bound persons, HD will offer them flats on floors accessible by lifts.
-If the applicant or his/her family member is non-temporarily wheelchair-bound, to cater for the special housing needs, we will let him/her view the flat prior to formal offer such that the occupational therapist or physiotherapist concerned can make suggestions on flat modification if required.
-If the occupational therapist/physiotherapist considers that the flat is suitable for allocation to the wheelchair-bound person and flat modification can be made as required, we will issue an offer letter to invite the applicant to complete the intake formalities.
-On the other hand, if the flat is considered not suitable for the wheelchair-bound person, the said arrangement will not be counted as a housing offer, and we will arrange another flat for inspection by the applicant in due course.
+In allocation of public rental housing flats, the Housing Department (HD) will provide appropriate assistance for persons with disabilities (PWDs) and chronic diseases by considering their needs.
+For the convenience of non-temporarily wheelchair-bound persons, the HD will offer them with flats on floors accessible by lifts.
+Prior to making a formal offer, we shall arrange the wheelchair-bound person and the occupational therapist/physiotherapist concerned to visit the targeted flat for pre-allocation inspection.
+If the occupational therapist/physiotherapist considers that the flat is suitable for allocation to the wheelchair-bound person and his/her recommended modification works is feasible, we shall proceed to arrange the formal flat allocation.
+If the flat is considered unsuitable for the wheelchair-bound person, the said arrangement will not be counted as a housing offer, and we will arrange another flat for inspection.

-If a flat has to be converted to cater for the needs of PWDs, HD will undertake the full cost incurred.
-Conversion works include, where practicable, widening of doorway with provision of ramp, conversion of bath tub into shower area, installation of grab rails in the bathroom and raising the floor slab of the balcony to make it level with that of the living room, etc.
+If a flat has to be converted to cater for the needs of individual PWDs, the HD will undertake the full cost incurred.
+Conversion works include widening of the doorway with provision of a ramp where practicable, conversion of the bath tub into a shower area, installation of grab rails in the bathroom, raising of the floor slab of the balcony to make it level with that of the living room, etc.

-Private car or motor cycle drivers may enjoy a 50% concessionary discount on monthly parking fee of the Hong Kong Housing Authority (HA)'s carparks if they are living or working in the public housing estate where the carpark located, and are holding an approval letter from the Commissioner for Transport or a valid Disabled Person’s Parking Permit issued by the Transport Department.
-Besides, private car or motor cycle drivers holding the approval letter or the Disabled Person’s Parking Permit may also enjoy a 50% concessionary discount on hourly parking fees in HA’s carparks.
+Private car or motorcycle drivers may enjoy a 50% concessionary discount on monthly parking fees of the carparks under the Hong Kong Housing Authority (HA) if they are living or working in the public housing estate where the carpark is located, and are holding an approval letter from the Commissioner for Transport or a valid Disabled Person’s Parking Permit (DPPP) issued by the Transport Department.
+In addition, private car or motorcycle drivers holding the approval letter or DPPP may enjoy a 50% concessionary discount on hourly parking fees of the HA’s carparks.

-When necessary, hearing-impaired persons may apply to HD for the free installation of a flashing-light doorbell for their ease of answering the door and free installation of visual fire alarm system for alerting them to escape in case of fire.
+When necessary, hearing-impaired persons may apply to the HD for the free installation of a flashing-light doorbell for their ease of answering the door and free installation of visual fire alarm system for alerting them to escape in case of fire.

 Keeping of dogs inside leased premises without the prior written consent of the HA is prohibited.
-In general, HA will not approve application for dog keeping, except under special situation (e.g. keeping guide dogs for tenants with visual and audio disabilities or keeping of companion dogs for tenants in need of accompany of a dog for mental support, with provision of medical support from medical practitioners) on conditional approval.
+In general, the HA will not approve applications for dog keeping; except under special situations (e.g. keeping guide dogs for tenants with visual and audio disabilities; or keeping companion dogs for tenants in need of being accompanied by a dog for mental support, with the provision of medical support from medical practitioners or psychologists), conditional approvals may be considered.

-Households having family members with disabilities, such as hearing impaired, visually impaired, mobility handicapped (wheelchair-bound), tetraplegia, requiring to undergo renal dialysis at home, having chronic diseases in need of special care, may opt for the special notification service provided by HD.
-Tenants are required to provide their emergency telephone contacts and other relevant information to the staff of the estate offices and authorize them to notify the contact person(s) in case of suspension of fresh water/electricity supply and lift service and in emergency (e.g. fire); and to transfer such information to other departments such as the Police, Fire Services Department etc. in case of emergency for contact purpose.
+Households having family members with disabilities, such as hearing impairment, visual impairment, mobility handicap (wheelchair-bound), tetraplegia, or those who are required to undergo renal dialysis at home or having chronic diseases in need of special care, may opt for the special notification service provided by the HD.
+Tenants are required to provide their emergency telephone contacts and other relevant information to the staff of the estate offices and authorise them to notify the contact person(s) in case of suspension of fresh water, electricity supply or lift service, or in emergency (e.g. fire), and to transfer such information to other departments such as the Police, Fire Services Department, in case of emergency for contact purpose.

-Households having family members with disabilities or chronic diseases may approach the Social Welfare Department direct or through the respective estate offices for other support services such as home help, rehabilitation and counselling services.
+Households having family members with disabilities or chronic diseases requiring other support services such as home help, rehabilitation and counselling services may approach the Social Welfare Department direct or ask for referrals by the respective estate offices.